herwe/spotify-to-yt-music/README.md

 * [`thefuzz`](https://github.com/seatgeek/thefuzz)

 ## Recommended dependencies
 * [`Levenshtein`](https://github.com/maxbachmann/python-Levenshtein) (For faster computation with thefuzz)

 ## How to use
 1. Fetch your Spotify credentials [(tutorial)](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) and put them in ```music.py```
 2. Create ```headers_auth.json``` with your request header from YT music.
 [Tutorial](https://ytmusicapi.readthedocs.io/en/stable/setup.html)

+## Beware of limitations
+There are tons of limitations in the APIs.
+Please read the documentation for spotipy and ytmusicapi.